-- Regularly review the information in your tasks lists and collections to identify the areas in your business where you are wasting time, and areas that need more attention.
-The beauty of this system is that you can go back and see how you were spending your time as long as you make sure you keep track of the tasks you preform each day!
+- Regularly review the information in your task lists and collections to identify the areas in your business where you are wasting time, and areas that need more attention.
+The beauty of this system is that you can go back and see how you were spending your time as long as you make sure you keep track of the tasks you perform each day!

 5 Specific Projects To Use With The Bullet Journal System